 What’s the Solution?

 If you’ve got bad-tasting coffee with your Keurig, it doesn’t mean you need a new machine or you just have to deal with what you’ve got.
 There are fixes, and most of those fixes are really simple and really easy.
-By following some simple maintenance, improving the quality of your coffee and your water, and only applying one k-cup per cup, you can almost completely transform your coffee quality overnight.
+By following some simple maintenance, choosing better quality pods, descaling regularly, and using better water, you can almost completely transform your coffee quality overnight.

 Follow these tips, and I promise you will be MUCH happier because of them.